My Approach to Learning Design

 Weaving thinking, sensing, creativity, and embodiment into whole-person learning experiences.

-This lens considers whether learning engages more than cognition alone and allows people to bring their full selves into the process.
+It asks whether learning engages more than cognition — and whether people can bring their full selves into the process.

 accessible